September housing data eyed after August disappointed

 Many potential buyers also closely listen to comments by Federal Reserve Chair Janet Yellen about the U.S. economy and short-term interest rates.
 Since many economists had expected a rate increase announcement on Sept.
 17, this may have encouraged some buyers anxious to lock in a lower rate, said Jack Ablin, chief investment officer at BMO Private Bank in Chicago.

 Not everyone is as upbeat.
-There has been a noticeable uptick in options traders’ appetite for owning protection on the SPDR S&P Homebuilders ETF, down 2 percent from mid-June.
+There has been a noticeable uptick in options traders’ appetite for owning protection on the SPDR S&P Homebuilders ETF (XHB.P), down 2 percent from mid-June.

 But even an eventual increase in rates may not dim housing prospects quickly, if it is accompanied by positive talk from the Fed, said Samana.